OpenSEMBA/fdtd/doc/smbjson.md

 Due to Ampere's law, the loop integral of the magnetic field is equal to the total electric current passing through the surfaces. `[field]`, can be `electric` or `magnetic`.
 Defaults to `electric`, which gives the total current passing through the surface.

-TODO REVIEW DO BULK CURRENTS DO AVERAGES OF MAGNETIC FIELDS IN CELLS NEXT TO THE SELECTED?

 In the following example `elementId` points an element describing a single oriented surface, therefore `direction` does not need to be stated explicitly.

 ```json